Fit as a Mama Bear

 Will deadlifts build a big back?

-Though deadlifts will strengthen the back muscles and improve their strength in holding a neutral position.
+Deadlifts will strengthen the back muscles and improve their strength in holding a neutral position.
 They won't help grow the thickness of your back as much as dedicated back exercises will.

 What variation of the deadlift is best to start with?

-What's the difference between a romanian deadlift and a conventional deadlift?
+What's the difference between a Romanian deadlift and a conventional deadlift?

-With romanian deadlifts you begin in a standing position with the load held in your hands against your thighs.
+With Romanian deadlifts, you begin in a standing position with the load held in your hands against your thighs.
 You then initiate the movement by push backwards with the hips.
 The weights never touch the ground.
 In a traditional deadlift, the weight is on the floor to start and your goal is to pick it up.

 Final Notes

-Deadlifts are a functional exercise that will keep you strong, add more muscle, and help you to perform daily tasks easier.
+Deadlifts are a functional exercise that will keep you strong, add more muscle, and help you to perform daily tasks more easily.
+Learn more about functional strength training.

-They work nearly every muscle you have at once which makes them totally worth it in the long run.
+They work nearly every muscle you have at once, which makes them totally worth it in the long run.

-More Fitness Tips For Moms
+More Fitness Tips For Busy Moms

 • Woman laying on floor with one knee bent and other in a hamstring stretch.